department-of-veterans-affairs/vagov-content/pages/burials-memorials/veterans-burial-allowance.md

 **One of these must describe your relationship or role.
 You’re:**

 - The Veteran’s surviving spouse (**Note:** we recognize same-sex marriages), **or**
+- The surviving partner from a legal union (a relationship made formal in a document issued by the State recognizing the union), **or**
 - A surviving child of the Veteran, **or**
 - A parent of the Veteran, **or**
 - The executor or administrator of the Veteran’s estate (someone who officially represents the Veteran)